sruthi-raajan9/E-commerce-Discount-Analysis/README.md

   #### 1. Growth & Correlation Analysis

    These charts settle the debate on whether promotions drive financial growth.

 * The **sub plot** demonstrates that volume is a reliable driver of revenue, showing that even with discounts, total revenue rise consistently alongside the number of products sold.

    <img src="Images/Volume-Revenue%20dual%20plot.png" width="600">

+* The figure suggests order volume is closely related to revenue, a trend further supported by the average number of 1.12 items per order.

    <img src="Images/Weekly%20Revenue%20VS%20Order%20Volume.png" width="600">